NickDulvy/FunctionalRedundancy/README.md

 Functional redundancy literature

-Folder of FE l;iterature shared by Jana McP and Nick D
+Folder of FE literature shared by Jana McP and Nick D